The Barge: a New Stadium for Feyenoord

 Visibility

-And a special place it certainly is, perhaps the most visible site in town.
-The railway line towards Antwerp, Brussels and Paris whizzes right past it.
-A major traffic route from the ring road to the center folds itself around it.
+Because it is certainly a special place, this Feyenoord City, as it is called.
+Perhaps the most visible place in Rotterdam.
+The railway to Antwerp, Brussels and Paris whizzes right past it.
+An important traffic route from the Ring to the center, over Stadionweg, Varkenoordse Viaduct and Laan op Zuid, practically folds around it.
 Moreover, the stadium will be next to, and partially in, the river Nieuwe Maas, so it can be seen from miles around.

-The plan of my competition entry is the result of a few simple edits of the standard plan of a football stadium.
+The plan of my competition entry was created by a few simple edits of the standard floorplan of a football stadium.

-The best places to follow the match are on the long sides of the field.
-So let’s make the stands bigger stands on that side and smaller behind the goals.
-The shape of the plan becomes more of a square (2).
+Step 2: The game is best followed in the stands on the long sides of the field.
+So let’s make the stands a little bigger on that side and a little smaller behind the goals.
+The floor plan as a whole then becomes more of a square.

-But the seats in the four corners of the square aren’t ideal either so it makes sense to further distort the plan into a circle (3).
+Step 3: the seats in the four corners are not ideal either, so it makes sense to further distort the floor plan into a circle.

-This results in an asymmetrical shape which gives the building a direction.
-It also adds some volume which is higher than the rest of the stadium, providing a perfect place for sky boxes, with a great view of both the field and the city.
-There is also space here for meeting venues, restaurants, a press center and a museum.
+Step 4: I stretched that circle a bit on one side and let it taper into a point.
+It starts to look more like a drop.
+This creates an asymmetrical shape that gives the building a direction.
+The point, higher than the rest of the stadium, is a perfect spot for skyboxes, with great views over both the field and the skyline.
+There is also room for meeting venues, restaurants, a press center and a museum.

+Step 5: finally I made the teardrop a bit smoother, giving the floor plan the shape of a boat.
 Indeed, a boat.
-Not an inappropriate metaphor in the largest port in Europe and certainly not on this location by the river.
+Not an inappropriate metaphor in the largest port city in Europe and certainly not in this place, half in the river.

 Section

-The following section shows the stadium when Feyenoord is playing against, er, a team with pale blue as a club color.
-On the right we see the stern of the boat, left the bow.
+The cross section below shows the stadium at a home match of Feyenoord against, er, a team with light blue as the club colour.
+On the right we see the stern, on the left the bow.

 Roof